gdt050579/AppCUI-rs/docs/chapter-4/menu.md

 ### Method 1: AppBar Integration (Recommended)

-For desktop applications, menus are typically integrated into the AppBar using `MenuButton` components.
-This provides a modern menu bar experience:
+For desktop applications, menus are typically integrated into the AppBar using `MenuButton` components:

 ```rs
 #[Window(events = MenuEvents+AppBarEvents, commands=[New, Open, Save, Exit])]